site.btaMedia Review: August 27

 NEW CARETAKER CABINET

-The news of the proposed new caretaker cabinet lineup by caretaker prime minister designate Dimitar Glavchev and the subsequent oathtaking ceremony in in Parliament on Tuesday dominates the press.
+The news of the proposed new caretaker cabinet lineup by caretaker prime minister designate Dimitar Glavchev and the subsequent oathtaking ceremony in Parliament on Tuesday dominates the press.

 Caretaker Prime Minister Dimitar Glavchev and the new caretaker ministers took their oath of office in the National Assembly.
 This happened after President Rumen Radev issued two decrees - one appointing a caretaker government and one scheduling early parliamentary elections on October 27, bTV reported.
 The extraordinary sitting gathered the necessary quorum.
 The swearing-in of the new ministers was greeted with applause, followed by the national anthem and the anthem of the European Union.